Ahaeflig/NHL-Inspector/ProcessBook/README.md

 </div>
 <br >

-We also considered a stacked bar version, but it is even harder to compare the bars that way:
+We also considered a stacked bar version, but it was harder to compare the bars that way so we decided to stay with the design above.

 <br >
 <div align = 'center'>